-New Accounting Policies Applied

-These standards or amendments apply to financial statements beginning on or after January 1, 2020.
+New Accounting Policies Applied These standards or amendments apply to financial statements beginning on or after January 1, 2021.

 Standards or amendments Description of the standards or amendments and impacts on financial statements of the Company IFRS 4 Insurance Contracts Description: On September 12, 2016, the IASB published an amendment to IFRS 4 Insurance Contracts.
 This amendment, Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts, provides two options to entities applying IFRS 4: the deferral approach is an optional temporary exemption from applying IFRS 9 until January 1, 2021 for entities whose predominant activity is issuing contracts within the scope of IFRS 4; the overlay approach permits entities to adopt IFRS 9 but adjust some of the impacts arising from designated financial assets, those being assets related to the insurance contract liabilities.
 On June 25, 2020, the IASB published an amendment to IFRS 4 Insurance Contracts to extend the deferral approach until January 1, 2023.
-Status: The Company met all criteria and chose the deferral approach, as described below.
+Status: The Company met all criteria and chose the deferral approach, as described below in the section "Information on the Deferral of the Application of IFRS 9 Financial Instruments ".
 The Company will apply IFRS 9 only to financial statements beginning on or after January 1, 2023.

-Conceptual Framework for Financial Reporting Description: On March 29, 2018, the IASB published a revised version of the Conceptual Framework for Financial Reporting.
-The IASB decided to revise the Conceptual Framework for Financial Reporting because important issues were not addressed and some indications were outdated or unclear.
-This revised version includes, among other things, a new chapter on valuation, guidance on the presentation of financial performance and improved definitions of an asset and a liability and guidance in support of those definitions.
-The Conceptual Framework helps entities to develop their accounting method when no IFRS is applicable to a specific situation.
-This revised version applies prospectively.
+IFRS 16 Leases Description: On May 28, 2020, the IASB published an amendment to IFRS 16 Leases.
+The amendment COVID-19-Related Rent Concessions exempts lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications and allows lessees to account for such rent concessions as if they were not lease modifications.
+It applies to COVID-19-related rent concessions that reduce lease payments due on or before June 30, 2021.
+This amendment applies retrospectively.
+On March 31, 2021, the IASB published an amendment to IFRS 16 Leases .
+The amendment COVID-19-Related Rent Concessions beyond 30 June 2021 extends the practical relief regarding COVID-19-related rent concessions until June 30, 2022.
 Impact: No impact on the Company's financial statements.
-IFRS 3 Business Combinations Description: On October 22, 2018, the IASB published an amendment to the standard IFRS 3 Business Combinations.
-The amendment Definition of a Business clarifies the definition of a business, with the objective of assisting entities to determine whether a transaction should be accounted for as a business combination or as an asset acquisition.
-This amendment applies prospectively.
-Impact: No impact on the Company's financial statements.
-IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Description: On October 31, 2018, the IASB published an amendment to IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
-The amendment Definition of Material clarifies the definition of material in IAS 1 along with the explanation accompanying that definition and aligns the definitions used across IFRS standards.
-This amendment applies prospectively.
-Impact: No impact on the Company's financial statements.
+IAS 39 Financial Instruments: Recognition and Measurement, IFRS 7 Financial Instruments: Disclosures, IFRS 4 Insurance Contracts and Description: On August 27, 2020, the IASB published an amendment to IAS 39 Financial Instruments: Recognition and Measurement, IFRS 7 Financial Instruments: Disclosures, IFRS 4 Insurance Contracts and IFRS 16 Leases.
+The amendment, Interest Rate Benchmark Reform - Phase 2, clarifies the requirements related to financial assets, financial liabilities and lease liabilities, specific hedge accounting requirements, and disclosure requirements of financial instruments when an existing interest rate benchmark is replaced.
+This amendment applies on a modified retrospective basis.
+IFRS 16 Leases Impact: No impact on the Company's financial statements.

-Future Changes in Accounting Policies Standards or amendments are presented on the basis of their publication date unless a more relevant approach allows for better information.
+Future Changes in Accounting Policies

+Standards or amendments are presented on the basis of their publication date unless a more relevant approach allows for better information.